lisa-george/exactnl/README.md

 If you use this command, please cite:

 Baker, Matthew J. and Lisa M. George.
-"Maximum Likelihood Estimation of the Share-Form Nested Multinomial Logit Model."
+"Demand Estimation with Variable Choice Sets: A Likelihood Correction for Nested Logit."
 Working paper.
 [SSRN link]

 ## Issues